openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `unsupported_credential_format`: Requested Credential format is not supported.
   * `invalid_proof`: The `proof` in the Credential Request is invalid.
 The `proof` field is not present or the provided key proof is invalid or not bound to a nonce provided by the Credential Issuer.
   * `invalid_encryption_parameters`: This error occurs when the encryption parameters in the Credential Request are either invalid or missing.
 In the latter case, it indicates that the Credential Issuer requires the Credential Response to be sent encrypted, but the Credential Request does not contain the necessary encryption parameters.
 * `error_description`: OPTIONAL.
-A key at the top level of a JSON object, whose value MUST be a human-readable ASCII [@!USASCII] text, providing any additional information used to assist the client implementers in understanding the occurred error.
+A key at the top level of a JSON object, whose value MUST be a human-readable ASCII [@!USASCII] text, providing any additional information used to assist the Client implementers in understanding the occurred error.
 The values for the `error_description` parameter MUST NOT include characters outside the set `%x20-21 / %x23-5B / %x5D-7E`.

 The usage of these parameters takes precedence over the `invalid_request` parameter defined in (#authorization-errors), since they provide more details about the errors.